Skip to main content

 Record Setting Success

-Clingman won Rocky Mountain Region crowns in both Goat Tying and All-Around (a category for competitors that accumulate points from all three racing categories: goat tying, barrel racing and breakaway roping).
-Clingman’s point accumulation helped CMU to outscore the nearest rival, Utah Valley University, by almost 1,000 points, garnering the team’s regional title for the second
+Clingman won Rocky Mountain Region crowns in both Goat Tying and All-Around (a category for competitors that accumulate points from all three racing categories: goat tying, barrel racing, team roping and breakaway roping).
+Clingman’s point accumulation helped CMU to outscore the nearest rival, Utah Valley University, by almost 1,000 points, garnering the team the regional title.

 Jones, a junior from High River, Alberta, Canada, was the regional runner-up in All-Around and Goat Tying, and placed fifth in Breakaway Roping.